Pollution in California: Instances of environmental injustice

+In low-income neighborhoods many have limited access to cooling agents and live in segregated neighborhoods in Los Angeles.
+In occurrences of heat waves minorities often face hospitalization in cardiovascular complications, respiratory diseases, and heat strokes.
+This involves 65% of state's population that experience health hazards due to extreme temperatures and weather.

 Diabetes in Los Angeles County Latino children

 In 2017, researchers found that diabetes in Latino and Latina children living in Los Angeles is linked to air quality.
 A study led by the University of Southern California was the first of its kind to follow the health and residential air pollution levels of the same children over a span of several years.
 The subjects of the study were overweight Latino children, between the ages of eight and fifteen, residing in areas with excess particulate matter.
 In particular, the neighborhoods of the children were located in areas of elevated nitrogen dioxide levels, an air pollutant caused nearby power plants and high-volume vehicle traffic.
 The results demonstrated that the children possessed significantly increased risk factors for Type 2 diabetes by the time they turned eighteen, such as diminished efficiency in the insulin-secreting cells of the pancreas.
 The insulin resistance that results from such a condition is a direct cause of diabetes onset.

 Diabetes mellitus is a disease that is characterized by the body's inability to properly regulate blood glucose (or blood sugar) levels.
 Prolonged levels of high blood sugar may lead to severe health complications such as heart disease, nerve damage, kidney failure, blindness, or even early death.
 As diabetes becomes a rising epidemic, the Center for Disease Control and Prevention estimates that up to nearly 8 million U.S. citizens may have undiagnosed diabetes or its precursor.
 Conventional medical findings suggest that unhealthy or calorie-dense diets, lack of physical activity, and family history are risk factors for developing the disease; however, recent studies are beginning to trace a connection between Type 2 diabetes and the external factor of air pollution.
 Because socioeconomic status, race, and exposure to air pollution are frequently correlated, the CDC acknowledges certain socioeconomic conditions or races as pre-existing risk factors for Type 2 diabetes, in addition to those previously listed.
 Statistics suggest that Hispanic people are 50% more likely to die from diabetes than whites, and studies focusing on issues of environmental injustice are able to demonstrate possible reasons for this disparity.